 evidence for diagnosis is often from surgery and biopsy,

 rather than any specific urine or blood tests. ...more »

 Interstitial cystitis: Symptoms

 The symptoms of interstitial cystitis result from the inflammation of the bladder wall.
 Symptoms can include feeling the need to urine in a hurry (urgency) and frequent urination (frequency) that produces only a small amount of urine each time.
-Women may also experience pain during sexual intercourse, and there may be pelvic pain in both men and women.
-Painful ejaculation may occur in men ...more symptoms »
+Women may also experience pain during sexual intercourse, and there may be pelvic pain in both men and ...more symptoms »

 Interstitial cystitis: Treatments